Visualize the systems in your reporting

 The first thing you're going to do is pick an event that you've covered or one that you are planning to cover.

 EX: For this exercise, we'll look at the COVID-19 pandemic.
-The event that we'll be covering is how food workers performing essential work are putting their health at risk for their jobs.
+The event that we'll be covering is a walkout among hospital workers to demand more personal protective equipment while on the job.

 This could be a rise in homeless encampments, an instance of police brutality, budget cuts to local law enforcement, etc.